140 Best Alien Race Names: Species & Civilization Ideas for Sci-Fi Stories

 Korythani

-An ancient humanoid civilization that serves as galactic mediators.
-Their longevity and wisdom make them ideal peacekeepers between warring species across the galaxy.
+An ancient humanoid civilization known for galactic mediation.
+Their long lives and deep records make them trusted peacekeepers between rival species.

 Vashkethara

-Reptilian warriors from a desert world, known for their tactical brilliance and honor-based society.
-Their scaled armor is both natural protection and ceremonial significance.
+Reptilian warriors from a desert world, known for tactical skill and an honor-based society.
+Their scales provide protection and carry ceremonial meaning.

 Nexarians

 Cybernetic humanoids who merged with artificial intelligence centuries ago.
-They represent the perfect fusion of organic intuition and digital precision.
+They blend organic instinct with digital precision.

 Luminos